The-Mad-Noodle/Mad-Noodle-Via-Support/README.md

 Before you begin, make sure you have:
 - A Mad Noodle keypad
 - A USB cable to connect your keypad to your computer
-- The files downloaded from this repository
+- The latest files downloaded from this repository by clicking this link: [ZIP Download](https://github.com/The-Mad-Noodle/Mad-Noodle-Via-Support/archive/refs/heads/main.zip)

 ## Firmware Update

 > [!NOTE]
 > **If you purchased your keypad in 2024 or later, it should already come with the latest VIA firmware.
 For older models, please update your firmware:**

+1. Extract and open the file downloaded from the step above.
-1. Locate the 'Firmware' folder that corresponds to your specific keypad model in this repository.
+2. Locate the 'Firmware' folder that corresponds to your specific keypad model.
-2. Find the Via firmware .hex or .uf2 file associated with your keypad.
+3. Find the Via firmware .hex or .uf2 file associated with your keypad.
-3. Install the firmware as usual, following the flashing instructions provided on [The Mad Noodle Flashing Guide](https://github.com/The-Mad-Noodle/QMK-Mad-Noodle-KeyPads/blob/main/README.md#flashing-firmware-to-your-mad-noodle-keypad) or our website for your keypad model.
+4. Install the firmware as usual, following the flashing instructions provided on [The Mad Noodle Flashing Guide](https://github.com/The-Mad-Noodle/QMK-Mad-Noodle-KeyPads/blob/main/README.md#flashing-firmware-to-your-mad-noodle-keypad) or our website for your keypad model.

 ## Setting Up VIA